Kuratoro/zk.zettel.page/other-uses.md

 ### IDs and linking

 Assigning unique IDs to other types of files to promote easier linking.
 Instead of copying the filepath to a file (which can be broken if you move the file), assign a unique ID and link to or mention it in the note.
-Search for the ID in your file explorer, and find your desired file.
+Search for the ID in your file explorer, and find your desired file.[^id]

 ### Permanent notes